openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Prescience \newline

-**Description:** You gain supernatural vision that allows you to see colored auras which correlate to magical and spiritual forces. \newline
+**Description:** You gain extraordinary vision that allows you to see colored auras which correlate to magical and spiritual forces. \newline

 **Effect:** When calling on this boon, you must choose from the following: **holy**,